 - High dose rate (HDR).
 HDR brachytherapy is a temporary type of prostate cancer treatment.
 It involves placing radioactive sources in the prostate gland and delivering a high dose of radiation for a few minutes before the sources are removed.
 Treatment may involve several sessions

 - Low dose rate (LDR).
-LDR brachytherapy is permanent type of prostate cancer treatment.
+LDR brachytherapy is a permanent type of prostate cancer treatment.
 It involves placing radioactive seeds in the prostate gland permanently, where they slowly release radiation over several months.

 What you experience during the procedure depends on whether you have HDR or LDR treatment.